EliahKagan/extents/README.md

 script, `stitch`, that can understand and use the output of `fiemap`.
 These utilities only run on GNU/Linux systems.

-Although potentiallu useful, this is currently *alpha quality software*.
-Except for testing and development purposes, if you can use `hdparm` instead, you

 `Makefile` contains rules for building `fiemap` and for testing it with `stitch`.